jeffreykemp/jk64-plugin-reportmap/README.md

 1. Download the [latest release](https://github.com/jeffreykemp/jk64-plugin-reportmap/releases/latest)

+2. In your application, go to Shared Components -> Plug-ins and click Import

-2. Install the plugin to your application - choose your version from the list below:
+2. Choose your version from the list below:
    * If you are on APEX 18.2 or later: **`region_type_plugin_com_jk64_report_google_map_r1.sql`**
    * If you are on APEX 5.0.3 to 18.1: **`backport/region_type_plugin_com_jk64_report_google_map_r1_503.sql`**